 The test may show something that does not look normal but would go away on its own.
 Abnormal results cause anxiety.
 And they can lead to repeat Pap tests and follow-up treatment that you may not need.

 A Pap test is done during a pelvic exam.
 Although costs vary across the country and even from practice to practice, any money spent on an unnecessary test is money wasted.

 So, when do I need a Pap test?

 That depends on your age, your medical history, and your risks.

-- Ages 30 to 65: The new guidelines from The American Cancer Society and others say that you can have the Pap test every five years—as long as you have a test for HPV at the same time.
+- Ages 30 to 65: The new guidelines from the American Cancer Society and others say that you can have the Pap test every five years—as long as you have a test for the human papillomavirus, or HPV, at the same time.
 HPV is a sexually transmitted infection that can cause cervical cancer.
-HPV stands for human papillomavirus.

 - Age 65 or older: You do not need Pap tests if your recent ones have been normal.
 If you have risk factors for cervical cancer, ask your doctor how often you need a Pap test.
 Risk factors include: pre-cancer cells in your cervix, a history of cervical cancer, or a weak immune system.

 This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Academy of Family Physicians.